-Cold Pasta Salad with Italian Dressing!
-This easy family friendly dinner or lunch assembles quickly in 30 minutes and the leftovers are even better.
-Made with gluten free Rotini pasta noodles, cucumbers, broccoli, goat cheese, tomatoes, and a zesty Italian dressing.
+This Gluten-Free Pasta Salad with Italian Dressing recipe is so quick and delicious, I hope you enjoy it as much as we do!
+It's an easy healthy family dinner or lunch that assembles quickly in 30 minutes warm or cold.
+Made with gluten-free pasta noodles, cucumbers, broccoli, goat cheese, tomatoes, and a homemade zesty Italian dressing.

-This is the perfect pasta recipe for outdoor BBQ's and parties to make as a side dish alongside Greek yogurt inspired potato salad, broccoli salad, and homemade baked beans!
+- The perfect cold pasta recipe for outdoor BBQ's and parties to make as a side dish with a healthy easy potato salad, broccoli grape salad, chopped kale salad, bowtie pasta salad and homemade baked beans.

-Use our quick and easy homemade Italian dressing recipe or a store-bought Italian dressing for this recipe.
-If using one from the store, just look for a brand that is most natural and does not contain high fructose corn syrup or hydrogenated oils.
+- This pasta salad with Italian dressing recipe uses my dressing recipe but you can use a store-bought Italian dressing as well.
+Just look for a brand that is most natural and does not contain high fructose corn syrup or hydrogenated oils.

-+Best served cold!
+- Serve it cold or warm!
+You can eat this right away or chill it for later in the day.
 Many warm pasta salad recipes include Italian marinara sauce or pesto sauce tossed with pasta noodles and sauteed peppers, zucchini, garlic and onion.
-Not to be confused with a cold pasta salad recipe - such tortellini pasta salad or this favorite bowtie pasta salad.
-The best thing about a cold pasta salad is that you can take it anywhere as it does not need to be heated.
+The great thing is this one can serve as a cold pasta salad recipe like tortellini pasta salad and bowtie pasta salad.
+The best thing about a cold pasta salad is that you can take it anywhere since you do not need to reheat it.

 - gluten free Rotini noodles

-- grape tomatoes or cherry tomatoes - whole or cut into halves
+- grape tomatoes or cherry tomatoes - you can keep them whole or cut into halves

-Store this cold pasta salad with Italian dressing in the refrigerator in a sealed airtight container for up to 3 days.
-Toss it again before serving to mix the flavors together.
+Store this healthy pasta salad with Italian dressing in the refrigerator in a sealed airtight container.
+It lasts for up to 3 days.
+Mix it again before serving to mix the flavors together.
 It makes the perfect leftovers for lunch the next day!

 Yes!
 It can be made ahead of time, and in fact, that makes it more delicious!
 It is meant to be served cold so letting it chill for a couple of hours lets the flavors absorb and makes cold pasta salads more flavorful.